theresiatawk/theresiatawk/README.md

 # Hi there, I'm Theresia Tawk 👋

-## I'm a idiot Senior Student at Lebanese American University and Developer to be !!
+## I'm Senior Student at Lebanese American University and Developer to be !!

 - 🌱 I’m currently learning everything 🤣